mjosaarinen/lwaes_isa/hdl/README.md

 anyway -- the purpose was just wanted to demonstrate the relationship between the S-Boxes.

-There's a super-simplistic [Makefile](Makefile) and testbench for Icarus Verilog (which is a standard package on Debian/Ubuntu etc).
-I have aslo tried this on Xilinx xsim and vivado with the C language test suite (in the parent).
+There's a super-simplistic [Makefile](Makefile) and a testbench for Icarus Verilog (which is freely available for Debian/Ubuntu etc).
+I have also tried this on Xilinx xsim and vivado with the C language test suite (the same one as in the parent).

 Apologies if you're offended by my verilog style..